 Small Changes are as Important as Significant Changes:

 Improvements are based on minor modifications, not just significant ones.
 This idea is essential because substantial changes are often intimidating and disruptive to companies.
 By addressing change in small, incremental steps, panic is reduced, and willingness for growth increased; the team does not need to wait for a significant transformation to begin to move forward.

 Value Employee Ideas:

-Employees are paramount when it comes to continuous improvement, because employees are most familiar with the obstacles, and are better equipped to solve them.
+Employees are paramount in continuous improvement because employees are most familiar with the obstacles and are better equipped to solve them.
 Consider the significance of engaging your staff.
-Ask them what change they could make that would encourage them to work more efficiently; what would save them a few minutes of work each day.
+Ask them what change they could make that would encourage them to work more efficiently, save them a few minutes of work each day.
 Then empower them to achieve that change, and share it with everyone in the organization who is doing the same type of work.
-By doing this, you are taking a modest idea that anyone could come up with and making a significant impact.
+By doing this, you are taking a modest idea that anyone could develop and make a significant impact.

 Open Communication is Critical:

 When employees are not empowered and are disengaged from the improvement process, they feel restricted from waiting for leadership to identify and correct problems.
 Leaders who truly embrace the continuous improvement model are open to listening to employee criticisms and welcome them as opportunities for improvement.
 Companies with a culture of improvement provide employees a method for reporting and following through on ideas to refine processes, increase client satisfaction, save money, and improve quality.
 They also offer a structure to do so and recognize contributors who make the organization better.